nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_contour.md

 ```
 To use the parallelization you may need to start
 julia with command-line arguments to specify the number
-of parallel process to be used, e.g., `-p 4`.
+of parallel processes to be used, e.g., `-p 4`.
 The `@btime` macro provides a way to measure how much faster
 the parallel implementation is.
 ```julia-repl